 Do something creative!
 Knit, crochet, stitch (just be careful not to poke your eye out with the needle!).
 Use your imagination.

 Run, cycle or walk to work (or row if you live by water).
 Exercising on the way to work is a great way to clear your head and relax before the office and to have a wind down before you get home.
 I know when I’ve cycled to work I really feel the benefits.

-Many employers also have cycle to work programmes where you can get a bike for free or a discount and free luminosity gear to help you stay safe.
-Still need to sit on the bus or take the car?
+Many employers also have cycle-to-work programs where you can get a bike for free or a discount and free luminosity gear to help you stay safe.
+Still, need to sit on the bus or take the car?
 Do kegel exercises – no one will ever notice!